dw-data/lng/README.md

 Based on several reports, the CO2-Equivalents were calculated in three categories "Production", "Transport" and "Processing".
 The CO2-Equivalents were added and therefore allow the comparison of gas from different countries.

 ![](Graphics/406_en_LNG_climate.png)

+_Caveats: Data concerning emissions of LNG is disputed among the scientific community.
+There are several reports differing from each other.
+For one reason there is not enough research done, for another, emissions depend highly on several factors such as the age of the infrastructure, climate and size of tankers.
+The data used in this chart should be understood as an average of several studies._

 ### Overview Russia's LNG terminals
 Based on a qualitative research of several sources, the state of different Russian LNG terminals was examined and presented.